aubreyjcook/_META_DOMAIN.ajc/README.md

 - [Directory Structures](guidelines/universal-coding-practices/directory-structures.md)

 **Note:** When a subdirectory is created, a markdown file is usually located in that directory to provide an overview of the contents and context of that directory.
+This file is removed when its content is no longer applicable or the code itself is sufficiently documented.

 ## Project Management Overview